 Why do they seem to harass us so much in August and September?
 To figure this out we need to learn a little more about wasps, their life cycle and habits.
+The wasps do not have to disrupt the picnic-party or the matches you’d be having on your fancy custom ping pong tables, as you can easily evade them.
 There are many different types of wasps, most don’t sting and are very beneficial.

 Unlike bees which have fuzzy bodies, wasps have thinner, elongated bodies.
 Bees collect pollen and are critical to our food supply as they are excellent pollinators.
 Wasps are insect predators, eating caterpillars, beetles, flies, spiders, and other bugs to feed their larvae.

 Most wasp species are solitary and do not sting.
 The mud dauber for example builds mud tubes and pack the tubes with spiders.
 Solitary wasps are extremely helpful to farmers protecting their crops from damaging pests.
 Social wasps include paper wasps, hornets, and yellow jackets.

 These wasps construct their nests from wood fibers which they chew into pulp, mix with their saliva, and mold into paper.
 Paper wasp nests are open, umbrella shaped nests which they hang off eaves, under tables, or other horizontal structures.
 Hornets construct large closed nests which often hang from trees.
 Yellow jackets construct their paper nests underground, usually in holes made by rodents or moles.